VSainteuf/pytorch-psetae/README.md

-# Satellite Image Time Series Classification with Pixel-Set Encoders and Temporal Self-Attention (CVPR 2020)
+# Satellite Image Time Series Classification with Pixel-Set Encoders and Temporal Self-Attention (CVPR 2020, Oral)

 PyTorch implementation of the model presented in